oct1473254/TheaterNotes/index.md

 - Exchange contact information with your partner, and select a time to meet and rehearse.
 - take some time to think about the assignment.
 Doodle.
 Find images or text.
 Then think about the room, the camera, and the ingredient list.
 - Eat a meal or take a nap.
 - make an outline.
 Draw some storyboards.
 Let your mind wander.
-Ask yourelf: "What is important?"
+Ask yourself: "What is important?"
 - Rehearse with your partner.
 Divide the time evenly.
 - Do your best when you are an actor.
 Take notes, and be helpful.